chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-16-Insights-from-Data-with-BigQuery-Challenge-Lab.md

 2. Click on **EXPLORE DATA** > **Explore with Data Studio**.
 3. Authorize Data Studio to access BigQuery.
-4. You may fail to create a report for the first-time logon of Data Studio.
+4. You may fail to create a report for the first-time login of Data Studio.
 Click **+ Blank Report** and accept the Terms of Service.
 Go back to the BigQuery page and click **Explore with Data Studio** again.
 5. In the new Data Studio report, select **Add a chart** > **Time series Chart**.
 6. Add `country_cases` and `country_deaths` to the Metric field.
 7. Click **Save** to commit the change.